Three Bridges railway station: Three Bridges rail operating centre

-In 2010 Network Rail selected Three Bridges as its preferred site for a signalling centre for trains operating in the southeast of England, being central to the London, Brighton, and future Thameslink services, and with no major negative planning issues.
+In 2010, Network Rail selected Three Bridges as its preferred site for a signalling centre for trains operating in the south-east of England, being central to the London, Brighton and future Thameslink services, with no major negative planning issues.
 A 1.7 ha site 0.5 mi south of Three Bridges station was selected, located in the "fork" between the Arun Valley Line and Brighton Main Line; the centre was located east of a DB Schenker rail depot, and east of depot facilities for the Thameslink rolling stock programme trains, which was under planning development at the same time.
 The operating centre build was designed as a 71.45 by 34.8 m three-storey building with 6980 m2 of floorspace, providing railway operational, administrative and training facilities.
 Equipment was primarily on the ground floor, with the operation rooms on first and second floors.

 In December 2011, Network Rail began construction of a rail operating centre at Three Bridges, one of 14 countrywide intended to replace several hundred signalboxes; the Three Bridges centre was built to control rail operations in the Sussex area.
 The facility was constructed by C. Spencer Ltd, and was expected to employ around 600 people, with a 900-person net job benefit once complete.
 The facility was officially opened in January 2014, with the last section of London Bridge Area Signalling Centre moving to the Three Bridges site in 2020.

 Three Bridges rolling stock depot

-In 2009 Network Rail submitted a planning application for a rolling stock depot including a three road shed for trains to be procured under the Thameslink rolling stock programme; rejection of the plans for a sister depot at Hornsey resulted in modified plans being submitted in 2011, with the Three Bridges depot expanded to a five-road shed with additional stabling and facilities.
+In 2009, Network Rail submitted a planning application for a rolling stock depot including a three road shed for trains to be procured under the Thameslink rolling stock programme; rejection of the plans for a sister depot at Hornsey resulted in modified plans being submitted in 2011, with the Three Bridges depot expanded to a five-road shed with additional stabling and facilities.
 The depot was opened in October 2015.

-Current services
+Layout

-The station remains an important junction on the Brighton Main Line throughout Southern Railway and British Railways ownership.
-Train services are now provided by Southern and Thameslink train operating companies, with Southern managing the station, but with the majority of trains calling being operated by Thameslink.
+The five platforms are utilised as follows: